Peter Costello: Early political career

-In 1990, Costello defeated sitting member Roger Shipton in a preselection ballot for the comfortably safe Liberal electorate of Higgins, the seat once held by Harold Holt and John Gorton.
+In 1990, Costello defeated sitting member Roger Shipton in a preselection ballot for the comfortably safe Liberal inner-east Melbourne electorate of Higgins, the seat once held by Harold Holt and John Gorton.
 He entered the House of Representatives at the age of 32.
 Costello made his maiden speech in May 1990 and mentioned "government should be subservient to the citizen; the Executive accountable to the representative parliament; and the monopoly give way in the face of the individual."

 Following the resignation of Andrew Peacock, Costello voted for John Hewson to replace Peacock as Liberal Leader and Costello was made shadow minister for Consumer affairs and later Shadow Attorney General.
-However Hewson despite launching Peter's local campaign in Higgins, despised Costello making it clear to him that he would not be appointed a Minister in a Hewson government and always maintained suspicion about Costello due to his admiration for John Howard.
+However, Hewson, despite launching Peter's local campaign in Higgins, was said to have been suspicious of Costello due to his admiration for John Howard; and is alleged to have made it clear to Costello that he would not be appointed a Minister in a Hewson government.

-On one occasion Hewson accused Costello of bad mouthing him to journalist Laurie Oakes which Costello denied.
+On one occasion Hewson accused Costello of bad mouthing him to journalist Laurie Oakes, which Costello denied.

 Hewson's shock defeat at the 1993 election, Costello believes, can be attributed to Hewson lacking the experience to know which things to try to change and which things to avoid trying to change.
-Costello believed Hewson fought everyone from Churches and Welfare groups over the GST to the Supernnuation and Medicare organisations and recipients.
+Costello believed Hewson fought everyone from Churches and Welfare groups over the GST to the Superannuation and Medicare organisations and recipients.
 Costello claimed he found it hard to promote the Liberal party's zero Tariff policy to the car industry.